ninabarzh/broomstick/content/posts/compliance-email.md

 No capitalised threats.
 No vague “consequences.”
 Just a simple, human tone that acknowledges your time and effort, and invites collaboration rather than panic.
 And clearly a general email.
-Compliance reminders like this might actually work—without turning the office into a reenactment of a GOT skirmish.
+Compliance reminders like this might actually work, without turning the office into a reenactment of a GOT skirmish.

 ### When someone slips